trivalleycs/pike13/README.md

 ### Install for first time

+To install this script, you will import the file from Github into Tampermonkey.

 - Install the  Tampermonkey extension to your browser
 - Click on the  Tampermonkey button and go to the dashboard
 - Click on the Utilities tab